Faculty Resource Guide

 All reports of crime will be fully recorded, investigated, and reported in accordance with the laws and regulations of the State of New Jersey and in accordance with the definitions used in the Uniform Crime Reporting System of the Department of Justice, Federal Bureau of Investigation.
 Crime reports will be made available through all staff and student publications, as well as broadcast voice and e-mails and radio station announcements, where applicable.

-Call the Counseling Crisis Hotline at 732-224-5555 immediately if a student experiences a crisis or exhibits concerning behaviors such as:
+Call the Counseling Consultation Hotline at 732-224-2986 or the police immediately if a student experiences a crisis or exhibits concerning behaviors such as:

 - Thoughts of suicide or homicide